Webinar

 • Once a category is approved in the ‘All’ tab, click on the ‘Manage’ tab to apply it to more of your products and plans, including in bulk

-• Note that when a category is approved, it will automatically be applied to the product or plan you associated with it when making the initial request
+• Please note that when a category is approved, it will not automatically apply to the product or plan you associated with it during the initial request.
+Make sure to select the correct option once the new taxable category is enabled in your dashboard.

 • If your request is rejected by our team, the tax will remain the same and continue to be calculated as if your products are Standard Digital Goods